Mount Coree Mostly Sport climbing75 routes in crag

 Get directions to here using Google Maps.

-For those who want a break from granite, and to do some proper sport climbing to boot, Mount Coree offers a lot of fun, particularly with its nearby bakery/chalet.
-It's best to arrive early in the morning if you want to get the best croissants!
+For those who want a break from granite, and to do some proper sport climbing to boot, Mount Coree offers a lot of fun.
+It once apparently boasted a chalet/bakery, which now serves only to confuse.

 The rock type at Mount Coree is similar to what you would find at Kambah Rocks or Red Rocks, with hidden holds abounding on many of the routes, however it has better friction and is stronger to boot, with rock fall less likely.